This is stolen from some blog that stole it from some other blog. Credit as possible at the bottome.

 - Wisdom; not a tall tree growing in a forest.

-- Wisdom; not like an aged wine.
+- Wisdom; not like an aged wine.- Wisdom; not like a box of chocolates.

 - Wisdom; not a grey beard, wrinkly skin, poor eyesight.